Proving a Mild Traumatic Brain Injury

 When your attorney is talking to the jury, they use all the information they have at their disposal to show that the defendant harmed their client.
 In personal injury cases involving traumatic brain injury, evidence of damage and medical studies are crucial.Investigating a Traumatic Brain Injury

-At our firm, we use a two-tiered system to delve into a client’s accident injury and produce a robust legal case.
+Our firm uses a two-tiered system to investigate a client's accident injury and produce a robust legal case.
 The first tier deals with how and why our client was injured.
-In order to prove the at-fault party was liable, our investigators examine the accident site.
+Our investigators examined the accident site to prove the at-fault party was liable.
 If a car accident caused the TBI, they interview witnesses, do accident reconstruction, and obtain video footage from various sources.

 Once this information is compiled, the second tier begins with our legal team developing the case against the defendant.
 If the injury involves a TBI, our lawyers use medical evidence such as described above to show the degree of injury our client suffered to the jury.Modesto Brain Injury Lawyer

-I am Ed Smith, a Modesto Brain Injury Lawyer.
-Brain injuries are serious, and taking on an insurance company or providing adequate evidence to a jury requires an attorney with experience.
-Call me at (209) 227-1931 or (800) 404-5400 for free and friendly advice.
-You can also reach out to me online.
+Brain injuries are severe; taking on an insurance company or providing adequate evidence to a jury requires an attorney with experience.
+Call our law firm at (209) 227-1931 or (800) 404-5400 for free and friendly advice.
+We've helped numerous clients with traumatic brain injuries, car accidents, and wrongful deaths since 1982.
+See our Settlements and Verdicts.